httpwg/http-extensions/draft-thomson-http-encryption.md

 provides.
 Alternatively, splitting up content into segments and storing the separately might reduce exposure.
 HTTP/2 [I-D.ietf-httpbis-http2] combined with TLS [RFC5246] might be used to hide the size of individual messages.

+# IANA Considerations

+## The "aesgcm128" HTTP Content Encoding

+This memo registers the "encrypted" HTTP content-coding in the HTTP Content Codings Registry, as detailed in {{aesgcm128}}.

+* Name: aesgcm128
+* Description: AES-GCM encryption with a 128-bit content encryption key
+* Reference: this specification

+## Encryption Header Fields

+This memo registers the "Encryption" HTTP header field in the Permanent Message Header Registry, as detailed in {{encryption}}.

+* Field name: Encryption
+* Protocol: HTTP
+* Status: Standard
+* Reference: this specification
+* Notes:

+This memo registers the "Encryption-Key" HTTP header field in the Permanent Message Header Registry, as detailed in {{encryption-key}}.

+* Field name: Encryption-Key
+* Protocol: HTTP
+* Status: Standard
+* Reference: this specification
+* Notes:

+## The HTTP Encryption Parameter Registry {#encryption-registry}

+This memo establishes a registry for parameters used by the "Encryption" header field under the "Hypertext Transfer Protocol (HTTP) Parameters" grouping.
+The "Hypertext Transfer Protocol (HTTP) Encryption Parameters" operates under an "Specification Required" policy [RFC5226].

+Entries in this registry are expected to include the following information:

+* Parameter Name: The name of the parameter.
+* Purpose: A brief description of the purpose of the parameter.
+* Reference: A reference to a specification that defines the semantics of the parameter.

+The initial contents of this registry are:

+### keyid

+* Parameter Name: keyid
+* Purpose: Identify the key that is in use.
+* Reference: this document

+### salt

+* Parameter Name: salt
+* Purpose: Provide a source of entropy for derivation of a content encryption key.
+This value is mandatory.
+* Reference: this document

+### rs

+* Parameter Name: rs
+* Purpose: The size of the encrypted records.
+* Reference: this document

+## The HTTP Encryption-Key Parameter Registry {#encryption-key-registry}

+This memo establishes a registry for parameters used by the "Encryption-Key" header field under the "Hypertext Transfer Protocol (HTTP) Parameters" grouping.
+The "Hypertext Transfer Protocol (HTTP) Encryption Parameters" operates under an "Specification Required" policy [RFC5226].

+Entries in this registry are expected to include the following information:

+* Parameter Name: The name of the parameter.
+* Purpose: A brief description of the purpose of the parameter.
+* Reference: A reference to a specification that defines the semantics of the parameter.

+The initial contents of this registry are:

+### keyid

+* Parameter Name: keyid
+* Purpose: Identify the key that is in use.
+* Reference: this document

+### key

+* Parameter Name: key
+* Purpose: Provide an explicit input keying material value.
+* Reference: this document

+### dh

+* Parameter Name: dh
+* Purpose: Carry a modp or elliptic curve Diffie-Hellman share used to derive input keying material.
+* Reference: this document

 --- back